60 Minutes: "Deceptive editing" lawsuit

+Postponed CECOT story

+On December 21, 2025, CBS News abruptly pulled a planned segment on El Salvador's Terrorism Confinement Center (CECOT) and President Trump's deportation of Venezuelan migrants from that night's episode, and announced that it would be postponed to a future date.
+Correspondent Sharyn Alfonsi accused Bari Weiss—who had recently been named editor-in-chief of CBS News—of intervening for political reasons, despite the segment having been cleared by the network's staff.
+On December 22, Canadian broadcaster Global accidentally made the original cut of the episode containing the CECOT story available on its video on demand platform, causing it to be widely disseminated online.

+Weiss claimed that the story "was not ready" for broadcast; sources within CBS News told outlets including the New York Times that two days before the anticipated broadcast, Weiss had asked the producers to arrange an interview with Trump administration operative Stephen Miller, who architected the deportation policy, or an administration operative of similar rank.
+Alfonsi stated in a email memorandum to colleagues that the production team did request comments and interviews from White House officials, the State Department, and the Department of Homeland Security, which were all refused.

+On January 18, 2026, the segment aired alongside a piece on the relations between Minneapolis citizens and ICE officers after the death of Renée Good.

+Firing of Scott Pelley

+Correspondent Scott Pelley was fired in June 2026.
+He complained about management, including CBS News Chief Bari Weiss, and the incoming executive-producer of the show, Nick Bilton.

 Spin-offs

 The main 60 Minutes show has created a number of spin-offs over the years.

 30 Minutes

 30 Minutes was a news magazine aimed at children that was patterned after 60 Minutes, airing as the final program in CBS's Saturday morning lineup from 1978 to 1982.
 It was hosted by Christopher Glenn (who also served as the voice-over for the interstitial program In the News and was an anchor on the CBS Radio Network), along with Betsy Aaron (1978–1980) and Betty Ann Bowser (1980–1982).

 60 Minutes More

-60 Minutes More was a spin-off that ran for one season from March 31, 1997 on the channel CBS Eye on People.
+60 Minutes More was a spin-off that ran for one season from March 31, 1997, on the channel CBS Eye on People.
 The episodes featured popular stories from the past that were expanded with updates on the original story.
-Each episode featured three of these segments.